rsaggio87/LeaveOutTwoWay/README.md

 # History of Updates

+ * Version 1.52: Added more outputs to the function `leave_out_COMPLETE.m`  to simplify possible post-estimation commands.

  * Version 1.51 (15August2018): Better management of large sparse matrices when invoking parfor to compute (Bii,Pii) using the option      `parallel.pool.Constant`.

  * Version 1.5 (14August2018): Improved "exact" computation of (Bii,Pii).
 In particular, we have introduced the following changes: